mickeyboxell/local-k8s/skaffold.md

 #### Connect to the Application

-Skaffold will automatically port foward an application based on the configuration of your pod spec.
+Skaffold will automatically port forward an application based on the configuration of your pod spec.
 This will open your browser and connect to the "OneUp" application based on the port forward indicated in the `Tiltfile`.
 In this example the browser will open to `http://localhost:8100`.

 #### Modify the Application